 6. Prince Edward Island National Park, PEI

-Red sand terrain and small town vibes – PEI National Park offers epic oceanside sites on a much more tranquil scale.
-Anne of Green Gable’s fans (and even those who aren’t) should pay a visit to the picturesque birthplace of the fictional character.
+Rusty red sand and a rainbow of brightly painted beach houses – PEI National Park offers colourful oceanside views on a less trodden scale.
+Anne of Green Gable's fans (and even those who aren't) should pay a visit to the picturesque birthplace of the fictional character.
+The Irish influence in this part of Canada provides unique entertainment; don't miss a local Celidh while here, it involves live fiddle, dancing so quick feet become a blur, and an impossibly good time with small-town locals.

 7. Jasper National Park, Alberta

-Want to see Canadian wildlife?
-Jasper is arguably your best bet to do it, and with even lesser crowds than its sister park, Banff (which is also indeed worth a visit).
+Are you an eager beaver to see Canadian wildlife?
+Jasper is arguably your best bet to do it.
+With even lesser crowds than its sister park, Banff (which is also indeed worth a visit), you're nearly guaranteed to see something.
 Elk, deer, and bears are surprisingly common to spot, particularly at dusk.

 8. Elk Island National Park, Alberta